 This programme has been established in recognition of the scientific excellence of the CIMR and the desire to train more students in science using our excellent facilities and wide range of academic disciplines.
 All members of the CIMR contribute to the training programme and students will have the opportunity to select an area for in depth study in years 2-4 having already attained an excellent grounding in core scientific areas in the first year of the programme.

-All projects are led by PIs in the CIMR but may involve close collaboration with other departments across the clinical school and the School of Biological Science.
-Depending on the departmental affiliation of the supervisor students will also belong to departments such as Medicine, Clinical Biochemistry, Medical Genetics, Pathology, Surgery or Haematology.
-These host departments are involved in assessment and co-supervision of students in the research period.
+All projects are led by PIs in the CIMR but may involve close collaboration with other departments across the Clinical School and the School of Biological Science.
 In addition, taught courses are organised in the first year and placements of students are coordinated by the faculty.

 Woven into the 1st year course and assessment procedures is training in specialist scientific and transferable skills.